Improving Bridge estimators via $f$-GAN: Dimension matching

-The standard Bridge identity \eqref{bridgeidentity} can not be applied directly when $\Omega_1$,$\Omega_2$ have different dimensions.
+The standard Bridge estimator \eqref{bridgeestimate} can not be applied directly when $\Omega_1$,$\Omega_2$ have different dimensions.
 This is a common and important case.
-For example, if we would like to compare two models $M_1,M_2$ by estimating the Bayes factor between them, the standard Bridge identity \eqref{bridgeidentity} is not directly applicable when $M_1,M_2$ are controlled by parameters that live in different dimensions.
+For example, if we would like to compare two models $M_1,M_2$ by estimating the Bayes factor between them, the standard Bridge estimator \eqref{bridgeestimate} is not directly applicable when $M_1,M_2$ are controlled by parameters that live in different dimensions.

 Assume $\Omega_1 = \mathbb{R}^{d_1}$, $\Omega_2 = \mathbb{R}^{d_2}$ and $d_1<d_2$.
-Discrete cases work similarly. \cite{chen1997estimating} resolve the problem of unequal dimensions by first augmenting the lower dimensional density $q_1(\omega_1)$ by some completely known, normalized density $p(\theta|\omega_1)$ where $\theta \in \mathbb{R}^{d_2-d_1}$.
+Discrete cases work similarly. \cite{chen1997estimating} resolve the problem of unequal dimensions by first augmenting the lower dimensional density $q_1(\omega_1)$ by some completely known, normalized density $p(\theta\vert\omega_1)$ where $\theta \in \mathbb{R}^{d_2-d_1}$.
 This ensures the augmented density

 matches the dimension of the $q_2$, where $\tilde q_1^*(\omega_1,\theta)$ is the unnormalized augmented density.
 Let $\Omega_1^*$ be the augmented support of $q_1^*$.
-Since the augmented density $q_1^*(\omega_1,\theta)$ and the original $q_1(\omega_1)$ have the same normalizing constant, we can then treat $r=Z_1/Z_2$ as the ratio between the normalizing constants of $q_1^*(\omega_1,\theta)$ and $q_2(\omega_2)$, and form an ``augmented" Bridge estimator $\hat r^*_\alpha$ based on the augmented densities. \cite{chen1997estimating} also show that when the free function $\alpha(\omega) = \alpha_{opt}(\omega)$, the optimal augmenting density $p_{opt}(\theta|\omega_1)$ which attains the minimal $RE^2(\hat r^*_{\alpha_{opt}})$ is
+Since the augmented density $q_1^*(\omega_1,\theta)$ and the original $q_1(\omega_1)$ have the same normalizing constant, we can then treat $r=Z_1/Z_2$ as the ratio between the normalizing constants of $q_1^*(\omega_1,\theta)$ and $q_2(\omega_2)$, and form an ``augmented" Bridge estimator $\hat r^*_\alpha$ based on the augmented densities. \cite{chen1997estimating} also show that when the free function $\alpha(\omega) = \alpha_{opt}(\omega)$, the optimal augmenting density $p_{opt}(\theta\vert\omega_1)$ which attains the minimal $RE^2(\hat r^*_{\alpha_{opt}})$ is